aggreyrc/Phase-2-Code-Challenge-Bot-Battlr/README.md

 1. See profiles of all bots rendered in `BotCollection`.

 2. Add an individual bot to their army by clicking on it.
-The selected bot renders in the `YourBotArmy` component.
+The selected bot renders in the `YourBotArmy` component. **YourBotArmy** renders at the bottom of the page.
 The bot can be enlisted only **once**.
 The bot **does not** disappear from the `BotCollection`.

 3. Release a bot from their army by clicking on it.
 The bot disappears from the `YourBotArmy` component.